A high protein low carb diet can do a whole lot to optimize your weight loss and jump-start your metabolism.

 Components of a High Protein Diet

 So, now that you’ve seen the benefits of eating a high protein diet, how do you go about it effectively for the best results?

-Opt for good quality combination of plant and animal protein like soy protein – tofu and soy burgers – beans, nuts, fish, skinless poultry, lean beef, pork and low-fat milk, cheese, and yogurt.
+Opt for a good quality combination of plant and animal protein like soy protein – tofu and soy burgers – beans, nuts, fish, skinless poultry, lean beef, pork and low-fat milk, cheese, and yogurt.